SuperbPineapple/XBSNI/README.md

 This tool finds your manufacture date, factory, and an estimated guess of your version.

 One-page offline identification.
+The legacy version should work on IEs and browsers after IE8.
 For a working example, visit https://superbpineapple.neocities.org/XBSNI.

 Thanks for using!